TopArzGithub/api-doc/source/index.html.md

 }
 ```

-You can undo your mistakes by its symbol too, but pay attention that it is possible only in our system, so don't go and text your Ex that's **not** undoable I promise you she is as toxic as ever was before and will be.
+You can undo your mistakes by its symbol too, but pay attention that it is possible only in our system.

 ### HTTP Request
 `DELETE /api/v1/account/orders`